 Introduction

-This statement has been published in accordance with the modern slavery act 2015 which requires organisations with an annual turnover above £36m to publish an annual slavery and human trafficking statement.
+This statement has been published in accordance with the Modern Slavery Act 2015 (“the Act”) which requires organisations with an annual turnover above £36 million to publish an annual slavery and human trafficking statement.
 NPL’s annual turnover exceeds this threshold.

 Relevant policies

-NPL operates the following policies to support its approach to the identification of modern slavery risks and the steps to be taken to prevent slavery and human trafficking in its operations.
+NPL operates the following policies to support its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
+All of NPLs policies and procedures are reviewed and updated regularly.

 NPL’s supply chain and due diligence

-NPL’s supply chain mainly falls under the following categories:
+NPL’s supply chain spend mainly falls under the following categories:

-NPLs supply chain is predominantly based in the UK and due to the types of products and services procured the risk of modern slavery within our supply chain is considered low.
+NPL’s supply chain is predominantly based in the UK, with 92% of spend procured from UK based suppliers during 2025, an increase of 8% from 84% in 2024, and, due to the types of products and services procured and the countries they are supplied from, the risk of modern slavery within our supply chain is considered low.

 Penny Holt